MeyoNeyo/Microbot/docs/ApexFighter.md

 - **Configurable Auto-Eat Percentage:**
   - Add a setting in the plugin menu to let the user specify at what health percentage the player should eat food (e.g., 40%, 60%, etc.).
-  - or add like scurrus plugin 2 boxes for min and max health percentage to eat food.
+  - or add like scurrus plugin 2 boxes for min and max health percentage to eat food. or just 1 box for min health percentage. but this needs to be analyzed to see what is the best practice.
   - Implement logic so the script automatically eats food when the player's health drops below this percentage.
   - The setting should be an integer input box in the menu for easy adjustment.
   - Not yet implemented as of July 2025.

-- **Show Plugin Runtime & Reset on Shutdown:**
-  - Display the elapsed time since the plugin started (e.g., 01:23:45) in the overlay or status panel.
-  - Reset the timer if the plugin is turned off or shut down, so each session shows its own runtime.
-  - Not yet implemented as of July 2025.

-- **Show Plugin Runtime:**
-  - Display how long the plugin has been running (e.g., 01:23:45) in the overlay or status panel.

 - **(Future) Grand Exchange Refill:**
   - If food, ammo, runes, or equipment are depleted (including after death), automatically buy required items from the Grand Exchange and restock the bank.